-The Queen’s Plate is Canada’s equivalent of the Kentucky Derby.
+The King’s Plate is Canada’s equivalent of the Kentucky Derby.
 It’s the first race of the Triple Crown of Thoroughbred Racing in Canada and it’s held every year in July or August at the Woodbine Racetrack.
 The race is for 3-year-old Canadian bred thoroughbred horses and is run over a distance of 10 furlongs (the same distance as the Kentucky Derby).

 Woodbine Entertainment does allow you to place bets at the track, but if you are not able to make it out to the race live you can also bet through BetOnline.ag, which is our recommended betting site for Woodbine races.